Kohelbekker/Promptbook/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+# Promptbook

+Promptbook is the best place to find or post efficient prompts to boost your productivity while using ChatGPT.

 This is education project to learn and apply Next.js key features.
+It includes both FE part and Backend API.

+## Technical details

-List of used packages:
+List of used npm packages:

 - bcrypt
 - mongodb
+- next-auth
 - mongoose

-- next-auth
+`MongoDB Cloud` used to store Prompts data

+Also projects deployed on Vercel and can be found here - https://promptbook-zeta.vercel.app/

 ## TODO

-[x] Add favicon
+- [x] Add favicon
-[x] Fix minor errors in console
+- [x] Fix minor errors in console
-[] Add visual loading state to the 'Sign In' proccess [] Implement search:
+- [x] Add visual loading state to the 'Sign In' proccess
+- [] Implement search:
   - by tag
   - by keyword
   - by username

-[] Implement click on tag
+- [] Implement click on tag
-[] Implement ability to view other profiles
+- [] Implement ability to view other profiles

 ## Getting Started